 - DSP: 5″ x 3 3/4″

 If you’d like to make these cards, just click the picture below for a complete list of the supplies used.
 You can also easily place your order for anything you’d like to get.
 You will love these products!

-If you like the types of projects I share, make sure to subscribe to BOTH my blog (where you are now) AND my Email Newsletter–that way you will never miss any fun projects that I share!
+If you like the types of projects that I share, make sure to subscribe to BOTH by blog (where you are now) AND my Email Newsletter.
+That way you will never miss any of the fun creative ideas that I share.

 Thank you so much for stopping by today.
 I truly appreciate you reading my blog, watching my videos and supporting my “little crafty business.”
 If you’d like to place an order, please click below and consider selecting me to be your demonstrator.
 My faithful customers are the backbone of my business and who allow me to continue to share “quick and easy” card making ideas with you.